6)

 church posted in advance of the marriage to assure that the

-betrtrothed were not otherwise encumbered.
+betrothed were not otherwise encumbered.
 Care must be taken

 to recognize that the dates of the banns are not

-wedding dates.
+actual marriage records.
 Church records from some towns have the added

 information of a family tree, to show the proper degree of